 Is there anybody out there, among the legions of clever people who read The Spectator, who works in the car rental business?
 Get in touch.

 I want to know what you are playing at.
 I’m sure you have reasons for behaving as you do.
 I just can’t think what they might be.
 I want to hire a car.
-So I go online, and I fill out a form, and I put in my credit card details and suchlike, and then I get a nice little email saying, yes, well done, your car has been hired.
+So I go online, and I fill out a form, and I put in my credit card details and suchlike, and then I get a nice little email saying, yes, well done, your car has been hired (sound very simple like when you’re going to buy the best air fryers on KitchenWeapon retail store).
 So why is it that, weeks later, when I turn up at, say Nice Airport, they always seem so terribly surprised?

 Me, if I was running a car hire business, I’d arrange it so that when you step off your aeroplane and trot up to the desk, I’d have one of those slightly weird long envelopes waiting for you, with the keys inside.
-I will also open a new supportive business relevant, such as: best sewing machine providing agency, or a car cleaning firm.
 We’re talking 30 seconds of face-time, tops.
 What I wouldn’t do, I think, is send you to an office, make you wait for ten minutes while I piss about mysteriously with a computer, send you to another office, make you wait another half hour while I type an unfeasible amount really slowly, ask to see your passport again, photocopy it, ask to see your driver’s licence again, photocopy it, ask to see your credit card again, photocopy it, go out for a fag, come back, look surprised, send you out to a woebegone sun-baked car park half a mile away staffed only by a teenager who says ‘your car he ees not reddy’ before going away and bringing back several cars which aren’t your car, before finally bringing one that is, which he then parks 300 metres away from you, even though there’s a space right next to you and your suitcase is really, really big.

 I’ve hired a lot of cars.
 That’s just the European system.
 In Britain it is much the same, but raining.
 In America they do the computer bit and then say, ‘Fine, grab a car’ and you have to sprint to it, in competition with everybody else, like in some old-fashioned Grand Prix.
 Nowhere do they just say ‘Yes, you’ve planned this and so have we, here are your keys, bye.’
 Why not?
 Somebody must know.